vermont42/Conjugar/README.md

 ### Installation

 **Conjugar** is available for free download in the iOS App Store™.
-Tap the log below to install.
+Tap the logo below to install.

 [![Install](apple.png)](https://itunes.apple.com/us/app/conjugar/id1236500467?mt=8)